 The Company entered into a technology and patent licensing agreement with SGSE on January 21, 2011.
 The agreement term shall continue for a period of 3 years from the effective date of this agreement.
-The royalty shall be paid to the Company by SGSE in accordance with this agreement, and the Company recognized it as royalty revenue SINO-AMERICAN SILICON PRODUCTS INC. Notes to Financial Statements under service revenue amounting to \$20,000 in 2011.
+The royalty shall be paid to the Company by SGSE in accordance with this agreement, and the Company recognized it as royalty revenue under service revenue amounting to \$20,000 in 2011.
 For the year ended December 31, 2011, the above-mentioned royalty-related revenue has been collected.